Best budget hybrid bikes 2026: Wallet-friendly wheels to get you riding

 Hybrid bikes are a great option for beginners who are making their first foray into cycling.
 If you want to cycle mainly on the road, the dropped bars of a road bike might seem a bit intimidating – especially if you grew up riding bikes with flat bars.

-The versatility of hybrids also means that you could buy a bike that gives you the opportunity to venture off-road, while still being more suitable for the tarmac than, say, a mountain bike.
-If you are not sure what type of cycling discipline you are going to end up enjoying more, it gives you an opportunity to experiment without having to buy a specialist bike straight away.
+The versatility of hybrids also means that you could buy a bike that allows you to venture off-road, while still being more suitable for the tarmac than, say, a mountain bike.
+If you are not sure what type of cycling discipline you are going to end up enjoying more, it allows you to experiment without having to buy a specialist bike straight away.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!